openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

         });
     </%static:require_module>

-If you have a string that already contains JSON and might contain user provided data, the way to ensure it is safe in a JavaScript context is to use ``json.loads`` and then use ``dump_js_escaped_json``.
-In many cases, it would be better to remove the call to ``json.dumps`` from the Python file feeding the Mako template, where it can then be properly converted to a string using ``dump_js_escaped_json``.
+If you have a string that already contains JSON, rather than a Python object, see :ref:`Strings with JSON` for how to resolve this situation.

 In general, the JavaScript code inside a Mako template file should be succinct, simply providing a bridge to a JavaScript file.
 For best practices for any JavaScript code outside of the Mako expressions, see :ref:`Safe JavaScript Files`.